How Fronterio covers every EU AI Act deployer obligation

 Incident Reporting

-Art 73complianceDocs.status.aug-2026Article 73 requires deployers to report serious incidents to the AI system provider without undue delay (within 24 hours), then notify national competent authorities.
+Art 73complianceDocs.status.aug-2026Article 73 requires deployers to report serious incidents to the AI system provider without undue delay, then notify national competent authorities.

 How Fronterio helps: